 Concurrent Master's Degree

 The Duke Graduate School allows students enrolled in the Math Ph.D. program to earn a Concurrent Master's Degree.
-The requirement for a concurrent Masters degree in Mathematics is:
+The requirements for a concurrent Master of Arts (AM, Artium Magister in Latin) degree in Mathematics are:

 - Ten mathematics courses at the 500/600 level.